zloeber/taskfiles/README.md

 vendir sync
 ln -s ./.tasks/tasks ./
 ln -s ./.tasks/Taskfile.yml ./
+cp ./.tasks/Taskfile.vars.yml ./
 ```

 Finish off by adding `.tasks` to your `./.gitignore`

 > **NOTE** You can keep any custom tasks in `./Taskfile.custom.yml` but you cannot use dotenv sourcing within them.
 Use `.mise.toml` to do this instead!

+> **NOTE** You can change variables in Taskfile.vars.yml as you see fit.
+If you softlink the base Taskfile.yml to subdirectories (for monorepos perhaps) adding another local var file to customize the targets may make sense.

 ##